ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 Transport Property Names are hierarchically organized in the form \[\<Namespace>.\]\<PropertyName\>.

-- The Namespace component MUST be empty for well-known, generic properties, i.e., for properties that are not specific to a protocol.
+- The optional Namespace component and its trailing character `.` MUST be omitted for well-known, generic properties, i.e., for properties that are not specific to a protocol.
 - Protocol-specific Properties MUST use the protocol acronym as the Namespace (e.g., a `tcp` Connection could support a TCP-specific Transport Property, such as the user timeout value, in a Protocol-specific Property called `tcp.userTimeoutValue` (see {{tcp-uto}})).